 Rather, Jesus’ baptism signifies the “kicking off” point in His public ministry.
 He came into the world to become the bridge reconciling man with God.
 And He began by identifying with the people through water baptism, which symbolized their repentance and their need for restoration to God.

-In accepting baptism, Jesus was showing the world that he had fully accepted the path which would take Him to lay down His life at Calvary for the redemption of man.
+In accepting baptism, Jesus was showing the world that He had fully accepted the path which would take Him to lay down His life at Calvary for the redemption of man.
 At Calvary, “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Cor.
 5:21).

 For, as Jesus said of himself, “the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many” (Mark 10:45).

-While Jesus is the Son of God, the most common name recorded in the gospels that Jesus used to refer to himself is, “Son of Man.”
-The fullness of Deity remained on Him, but He humbled himself and also became wholly man.
+Jesus is the Son of God!
+Still, the most common name recorded in the gospels that Jesus used to refer to himself is, “Son of Man.”
+The fullness of Deity remained on Him, yet He humbled himself and also became wholly man.
 He was fully God and fully man.
 This was necessary so He could become an acceptable atonement to intercede between the heavenly Father and man.
 “Since the children have flesh and blood, he too shared in their humanity so that by his death he might break the power of him who holds the power of death . . .
 For this reason he had to be made like them, fully human in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people” (Heb.
 2:14-17).

 “God sent his Son born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship” (Gal.
 4:4-5).
 Jesus left the riches of heaven and descended into the world.
 He was born of a virgin, and clothed himself in flesh as the Son of Man to identify with man.